utshina/uefi-simple/README.md

 where `<arch>` can be `x64`, `ia32` or `arm`.

-You can also add `qemu` as a parameter to run the application in QEMU, in which case the debug process will download the current version of the EDK2 UEFI firmware and run your application against it in the QEMU virtual UEFI environment.
+You can also add `qemu` as your `make` target to run the application under QEMU, in which case a relevant UEFI firmware (OVMF for x86 or QEMU_EFI for ARM) will be automatically downloaded to run your application against it.
-Note that, in case the download fails, you can download the latest from: http://tianocore.sourceforge.net/wiki/OVMF and extract the `OVMF.fd` as `OVMF_x86_32.fd` or `OVMF_x86_64.fd` in the top directory.

 ## Visual Studio and ARM support